aronvsr/Widescreen/README.md

 Widescreen is an open-source app for iOS/Android, made for film enthusiasts!

-Guess and rate the daily film, read nuanced reviews, discuss film with the community, chat privately with friends, and more!
+Guess and rate the daily film, read nuanced reviews, and more!

 ### Download